KrishnaDhingra/KrishnaDhingra/README.md

 ### I'm a Web developer and a student !!

 - 🔭 I'm about to launch my portoflio website
-- 📕 I'm currently trying to learn node js
+- 📕 I'm currently working on a chat app
 - 🥅2021 Goals: Want to increase my productivity and complete MERN stack
+- 👯 I’m looking to collaborate on full stack projects

 <br/>